cac-t-u-s/cac-t-u-s.github.io/pages/control.md

 # Control Boxes

-The operators in the "Kernel/Control" package allow to control how data is processed can transmitted in OM# visual programs.
+The operators in the "Kernel/Control" package control how data is processed can transmitted in OM# visual programs.

 List of main "Control" boxes: